-- At 11am on 11 November 1918, fighting in the First World War came to an end. - Over 100 years later, we pause for a minute at 11am on Saturday, 11 November 2023 to remember the service and sacrifice of our veterans. - The tradition of stopping at 11am started on the very first anniversary of Armistice Day in 1919 and has continued for over 100 years. - This year marks the 105th anniversary of the First World War Armistice, where a peace settlement was signed to end 4 years of brutal conflict. - Almost 62,000 Australians died fighting for our freedom and in service of our nation. - 2023 marks the 70th anniversary of the Armistice of the Korean War. - Seventy years ago on 27 July 1953, the Armistice was signed to end hostilities in Korea and effectively bring an end to war. - The Korean War began on 25 June 1950 when North Korea invaded South Korea following clashes along the border and rebellions in South Korea.
-North Korea was supported by China and the Soviet Union while South Korea was supported by the United States and allied countries including Australia. - Over 17,000 Australians served during the Korean War, of which 340 were killed and over 1,216 wounded.
-A further 29 had become prisoners of war. - 2023 marks the 50th anniversary of the final withdrawal of Australian troops from Vietnam. - In mid-1962 the first Australian soldiers arrived in Vietnam, and over the next decade more than 60,000 Australians served there.
-Australia's involvement in the Vietnam War officially ended on 11 January 1973, with the last troops leaving in June 1973. - A photographic exhibition is being hosted at the Anzac Memorial in Hyde Park Sydney to commemorate the anniversary with the photos and stories of 50 veterans and nurses who served in Vietnam.
+- At 11am on 11 November 1918, fighting in the First World War came to an end. - Over 100 years later, we pause for a minute at 11am on Monday, 11 November 2024 to remember the service and sacrifice of our veterans. - The tradition of stopping at 11am started on the very first anniversary of Armistice Day in 1919 and has continued for over 100 years. - This year marks the 106th anniversary of the First World War Armistice, where a peace settlement was signed to end 4 years of brutal conflict. - Almost 62,000 Australians died fighting for our freedom and in service of our nation.

+90th anniversary of the Anzac Memorial